Glossary

 mobile SDK

-Our software development kit for iOS and Android allows you to quickly add open banking payments to your app.
+Our software development kit for iOS and Android allows you to quickly add open banking payments to your app, with all the features of the hosted payment page.
 Our mobile SDKs integrate with our Payments API.

 O